mala-yali/kummatty.github.io/content/pages/_about.en.md

 path = "en/about"
 +++

 Kummatty is a folklore.
 A demigod(?).
-Desi version of Pied pepper.
+Desi version of Pied piper.
 He goes to villages after villages.
 Sings, dances and performs magic tricks.
 Sometimes, it transforms  a kiddo into a doggo.
 Cinema is Kummatti.

 You can see this anarchist gypsi traits in any wanderer projectionist or in a theatre person who sets up makeshift stage for the evening production.